ManojGowda2006/Digital_Health_Clinic/README.md

 - /bookings - list of patient lab test bookings and download the report
 - /book - for booking a lab test

+## Approach

+1. Problem Understanding:
+   - The app needs to simplify the patient journey to get the report and book the lab tests.
+2. Frontend:
+   - React with vite for responsiveness
+   - used react router for client-side routing
+   - Axios for handling API requests to backend
+3. Backend:
+   - Set up a REST API using Nodejs and Express.
+   - Used MongoDB for storing the data
+   - JWT-based authentication for secure patient access.
+4. Integration:
+   - Enabled CORS to allow frontend-backend communication
+   - Deployed frontend in Netlify and backend in Render
+5. Testing:
+   - Test API endpoints with Bruno